BiigFish/ratnotebook/_posts/2022-03-03-addictions.md

 ## Step 4: Don't Go Extreme

 Don't lose too much of yourself in your absinthe.
-You don't need to completely eliminate technology and start living in the woods with no electricity (actually that would be fucking cool).
+You don't need to completely eliminate technology and start living in the woods with no electricity (actually that would be really nice).
 Technology is a great tool, but only when you have control of it.
 I still play video games, but only with friends.
 I am using video games to socialize with close friends.
 I am in control.
 And I still use Reddit for information, still watch YouTube for entertainment, still read Twitter to be influenced by people I'm aspired by, etc. I don't view myself as a hypocrite.
 It's okay to use technology, just don't waste your life away doing nothing.

 > I'm going to blog about you.